amient/kafka-metrics/README.md

     ./gradlew :influxdb-loader:build

-Once built, the instance can be launched with `./influxdb-loader/build/scripts/influxdb-loader` by passing it path to properties file containing the following configuration:
+Once built, the loader can be launched with `./influxdb-loader/build/scripts/influxdb-loader` by passing it path to properties file containing the following configuration:
     - [InfluxDB Configuration](#configuration-influxdb) (required)
     - [JMX Scanner Configuration](#configuration-scanner) (at least one scanner or consumer is required)
     - [Metrics Consumer Configuration](#configuration-consumer) (at least on scanner or consumer is required)

 There is a few example config files under `influxdb-loader/conf` which explain how JMX scanners can be added.
-If you have a Kafka Broker running locally which has a JMX Server listening on port 19092 and a bundled instance of InfluxDB and Grafana running locally, you can use the following script and config file to collect the broker metrics:
+If you have a Kafka Broker running locally which has a JMX Server listening on port 19092 and a docker instances of
+InfluxDB and Grafana running locally, you can use the following script and config file to collect the broker metrics:

     ./influxdb-loader/build/scripts/influxdb-loader influxdb-loader/conf/local-jmx.properties